RichardoC/kube-audit-rest/README.md

 Since it doesn't contain an OS, or any other packages this will contain the minimum possible (reported) vulnerabilities.

-#### <version>-alpine
+#### VERSION-alpine

 This is the preferred image for development usage, it contains the required kube-audit-rest binary, and uses a default alpine image containing a shell.

 This is larger, but since it contains a shell and other useful utilities it's the best one for experimenting with kube-audit-rest and diagnosing issues.

-#### <commit>-distroless
+#### COMMIT-distroless

 Generated container images will be pushed for every commit, so you can experiment with new functionality or bug fixes while waiting for an official release to be genenerated.
-Otherwise this is the same as `<version>-distroless`
+Otherwise this is the same as `VERSION-distroless`

-#### <commit>-alpine
+#### COMMIT-alpine

 Generated container images will be pushed for every commit, so you can experiment with new functionality or bug fixes while waiting for an official release to be genenerated.
-Otherwise this is the same as `<version>-alpine`
+Otherwise this is the same as `VERSION-alpine`

 #### latest

-This points to the latest `<version>-distroless` image and is only recommended for demo purposes.
+This points to the latest `VERSION-distroless` image and is only recommended for demo purposes.
 Use versioned images for stable usage.

 ### Binary options